jkulawik/blog/_drafts/discord-alternative.md

 * Pricing: free version with pretty much all the features you need
 * Other: open source

-### Google chat
+### Google workspace

+Google offers a good set of collaboration tools highly focused on business, including tightly integrated voice call and chat apps.
+Google Chat is based on group chats however and Google Workspace has no free option;
+these factors make it not worth looking into any further.

 ### Microsoft Teams

-Teams is crapware dedicated for business that has annoying hick-ups every few moments, and in classic Microsoft fashion has an unintuitive interface with features hidden in obscure places.
+Crapware with annoying hick-ups every few moments, which in classic Microsoft fashion has an unintuitive interface with features hidden in obscure places.
-The voice/video chat is pretty nice, but asides from that do yourself a favor and don't bother with this thing.
+The video chat is really solid, but asides from that do yourself a favor and don't bother with this thing.

 ---
 ## General and gaming-oriented apps

-These are more likely to replace Discord than business apps, but tend to be different enough that they aren't won't be a perfect fit.
+These are more likely to replace Discord than business apps, but tend to be different enough that they won't be a perfect fit.

 ### TeamSpeak